Rolypoly74800/Xbox-One-Series-easy-menu/README.md

-The files here are to be put on your USB root, inside the dotnet forlder is a zip file with dotnet 8 sdk binaries from Microsoft, extract the dotnet 8 binaries into the dotnet folder.
+The files here are to be put on your USB root, download dotnet 8 sdk binaries from Microsoft then extract the dotnet 8 binaries into the dotnet folder.
 After successfully triggering the Collateral Damage exploit on your Xbox one/Series go to d: drive by typing d: then enter, run the script by then typing run.bat
 A menu will appear with choices, simply press the number corresponding to your task and it will be automated.

 - 👋 Hi, I’m @Rolypoly74800
 - 👀 I’m trying to create a batch script to automate a lot of the scripts for the Xbox One/Series kernal exploit and improve it's user friendliness.